-An initial Environmental Assessment (EA) was prepared by the GoSVG in December 2010 to evaluate the potential environmental impacts of the RDVRP on a program-wide level.
-Civil works contracted by the CPD are supervised by line agencies including the MoTW under the direction of MoTW's Chief Engineer.
+Civil works contracted by the CPD are supervised by the MoTW under the direction of MoTW's Chief Engineer.

-Guidelines on environmental management and compliance for each safeguard triggered under the project can be found below.
+Guidelines on social and environmental management and compliance for each safeguard triggered under the project can be found below.

 OP/BP 4.01 - Environmental Assessment